tardate/LittleArduinoProjects/Kraft/WalnutChallenge/Overboard/README.md

 > Make a diorama entirely inside of your Walnut.
 Opening the walnut will reveal your work.
 Closing the walnut will hide what is inside.

-It sounded like a very nich idea, but amazingly at the time of writing, there are 89 members of the facebook group and at least a dozen finished builds.
+It sounded like a very niche idea, but amazingly at the time of writing, there are 89 members of the facebook group and at least a dozen finished builds.

 ### Man Overboard